CMU-Perceptual-Computing-Lab/openpose/README.md

 bin\OpenPoseDemo.exe --video examples\media\video.avi --face --hand --write_json output_json_folder/
 ```

-After [installing](#installation) OpenPose, check [doc/0_index.md](doc/0_index.md) for a quick overview of all the alternatives and tutorials.
+Optionally, you can also extend OpenPose's functionality from its Python and C++ APIs.
+After [installing](doc/installation/0_index.md) OpenPose, check its [official doc](doc/00_index.md) for a quick overview of all the alternatives and tutorials.

 ## Send Us Feedback!
-Our library is open source for research purposes, and we want to continuously improve it!
-So let us know if you...
+Our library is open source for research purposes, and we want to improve it!
+So let us know (create a new GitHub issue or pull request, email us, etc.) if you...
-1. Find any bug (in functionality or speed).
-2. Add some functionality on top of OpenPose which we might want to add.
-3. Know how to speed up or improve any part of OpenPose.
+1. Find/fix any bug (in functionality or speed) or know how to speed up or improve any part of OpenPose.
-4. Want to share your cool demo or project made on top of OpenPose (you can email it to us too!).
+2. Want to add/show some cool functionality/demo/project made on top of OpenPose.
+We can add your project link to our [Community-based Projects](doc/10_community_projects.md) section or even integrate it with OpenPose!

-Just create a new GitHub issue or a pull request and we will answer as soon as possible!

 ## Citation
-Please cite these papers in your publications if it helps your research.
+Please cite these papers in your publications if OpenPose helps your research.
 All of OpenPose is based on [OpenPose: Realtime Multi-Person 2D Pose Estimation using Part Affinity Fields](https://arxiv.org/abs/1812.08008), while the hand and face detectors also use [Hand Keypoint Detection in Single Images using Multiview Bootstrapping](https://arxiv.org/abs/1704.07809) (the face detector was trained using the same procedure than the hand detector).

     @article{8765346,
       author = {Z. {Cao} and G. {Hidalgo Martinez} and T. {Simon} and S. {Wei} and Y. A. {Sheikh}},